Llanthony Priory: Dissolution

 Following Owain Glyndŵr's rebellion in the early 15th century, the Priory seems to have been barely functioning.
-In 1481 it was formally merged with its daughter cell in Gloucester, and after 1538 both houses were suppressed by Henry VIII's Dissolution of the Monasteries.
+In 1481, it was formally merged with its daughter cell in Gloucester and, after 1538, both houses were suppressed by Henry VIII's dissolution of the monasteries.

 The 18th and 19th centuries

-The buildings at Llanthony gradually decayed after the Dissolution to a ruin, although in the early 18th century the medieval infirmary was converted to the Church of St David.
-In 1799 the estate was bought by Colonel Sir Mark Wood, the owner of Piercefield House near Chepstow, who converted some of the buildings into a domestic house and shooting box.
+The buildings at Llanthony gradually decayed after the Dissolution to a ruin although, in the early 18th century, the medieval infirmary was converted to the Church of St David.
+In 1799, the estate was bought by Colonel Sir Mark Wood, the owner of Piercefield House near Chepstow, who converted some of the buildings into a domestic house and shooting box.
 He then sold the estate in 1807 to the poet Walter Savage Landor.

 Landor needed an Act of Parliament, passed in 1809, to be allowed to pull down some of Wood's buildings and construct a house, which was never finished.
-He wanted to become a model country gentleman, planting trees, importing sheep from Spain, and improving the roads.
-There is still an avenue of trees in the area known as "Landor's Larches" and many old chestnuts have been dated back to his time.
+He wanted to become a model country gentleman, planting trees, importing sheep from Spain and improving the roads.
+There is still an avenue of trees in the area known as Landor's Larches and many old chestnuts have been dated back to his time.

 Landor described the idylls of country life, including the nightingales and glow-worms in the valley to his friend Robert Southey.
-However the idyll was not to last long as for the next three years Landor was worried by the combined vexation of neighbours and tenants, lawyers and lords-lieutenant and even the Bishop of St David's.
+However, the idyll was not to last long as, for the next three years, Landor was worried by the combined vexation of neighbours and tenants, lawyers and lords-lieutenant and even the Bishop of St David's.
 Many of his troubles stemmed from petty squabbles, arising from his headstrong and impetuous nature.
-He wasted money trying to improve the land, and the condition of the poorer inhabitants.
-The final straw was when he let his farmland to one Charles Betham whom Landor viewed as incompetent and extravagant and who paid no rent.
-After an expensive action to recover the debts from Betham, Landor had had enough, and decided to leave the country, abandoning Llanthony to his creditors – principally his mother.
+He wasted money trying to improve the land and the condition of the poorer inhabitants.
+The final straw was when he let his farmland to one Charles Betham, whom Landor viewed as incompetent and extravagant and who paid no rent.
+After an expensive action to recover the debts from Betham, Landor had had enough and decided to leave the country, abandoning Llanthony to his creditors – principally his mother.
 The estate was administered in his absence by his mother and cousin, but many of the buildings continued to disintegrate thereafter.

-In 1869, Joseph Leycester Lyne (known as Father Ignatius) founded an Anglican monastic institution in nearby Capel-y-ffin which he named Llanthony Abbey.
-It survived until 1908, and its buildings were later the home of artist Eric Gill.
+In 1869, Joseph Leycester Lyne (known as Father Ignatius) founded an Anglican monastic institution in nearby Capel-y-ffin, which he named Llanthony Abbey.
+It survived until 1908 and its buildings were later the home of artist Eric Gill.

 Later history

 The ruins have attracted artists over the years, including J. M. W. Turner who painted them from the opposite hillside.
 The priory was acquired by the Knight family in the 20th century.

 Wood's house later became the Abbey Hotel.
-The remaining ruins are protected by Cadw and entrance to the ruins is free.
+The remaining ruins are protected by Cadw and entrance to the ruins is free of charge to visitors.